Light in correlated disordered media: Structural properties of correlated disordered media

 Numerical simulations of the complex heterogeneous morphologies play a key role in colloidal chemistry and soft matter physics.
 For light scattering studies, modelled structured materials are taken as input data for solving Maxwell's equations.
-Here, we present some standard numerical approaches that have been used in the literature to generate correlated disordered structures.
+Here, we present some standard numerical approaches that have been used in the literature to generate correlated disordered structures and simulate their optical properties.